 1. Electrolux: a Memory game to enrich their database during Valentine’s Day

 On the occasion of Valentine’s Day, Electrolux launched a campaign aimed at enriching its database, specifically encouraging product registrations.
-Through an engaging game mechanic, the Memory, the brand was able to collect opt-in very effectively while showcasing its Duos product range.
+Through an engaging game mechanic, Memory, the brand was able to collect opt-in very effectively while showcasing its Duos product range.

 Electrolux’s campaign generated significant enthusiasm, showcasing an excellent engagement rate (31K users and an average of 2 minutes per game session) and very good results in lead qualification.
 This campaign allowed the brand to retarget and retain acquired leads, highlighting the ability of a gamification marketing campaign to create meaningful interactions while achieving notable results in qualification.